JetBrains/intellij-sdk-docs/topics/reference_guide/localization/internationalization.md

 - **non-NLS strings** - strings which are used internally and aren't shown in UI: attributes in configuration files, keys in indices and caches, etc.
 - **NLS-safe strings** - strings which don't need to be localized but can be shown in UI: strings written by users (e.g., parts of program code, file names, URLs, etc.), names of frameworks (in some cases names of frameworks may be translated, e.g., if they consist of multiple words), etc.

-[//]: # (TODO: what does it mean? to be changed after the first phase of localization) By default, a string is considered as non-NLS (to be changed after the first phase of localization).
+By default, a string is considered as non-NLS.

 ## NLS Annotations